- Currency Abbreviations

 - Margin Trading and Trading Volumes

 In foreign exchange market currencies are exchanged for one another and traded in pairs.
 All currencies in the world have an internationally accepted three letter abbreviations as specified by the International Standards Organization (ISO).
 While describing a local currency, most countries use their country’s first letter as a currency name, although in international context this also leads to confusion.
 Thus, each currency has its own ISO currency code (ISO 4217-Codes for the Representation of Currencies and Funds).
 The general principle of currency abbreviations is to take the two-letter abbreviations defined in ISO 3166 (Codes for the Representation of Names of Countries) adding the first letter of the currency name (e.g., USD for the United States Dollar).

-Below is a table of standard currency abbreviations.
+Below is a table with a list of standard currency abbreviations.
 Other investment vehicles are also available under specific symbols:

 |NZD||New Zealandian dollar|